[an error occurred while processing this directive]

 Based on the success of Bob-FM, Rogers Broadcasting launched Jack-FM in Vancouver in December 2002.
 Soon the format spread like crazy across Canada.
 The three major radio groups in Canada -- Rogers, Corus Radio and CHUM -- have a Variety Hits station in multiple markets in Canada.
 The only major market in Canada not to have a Variety Hits formatted station is Montreal, which is a unique market with its large percentage of French-speaking residents.

 Along with Kroeger, another person can lay claim to the creation of the Variety Hits format.
 He is Bob Perry, aka Cadillac Jack, who in 2000 came up with the concept of a Variety Hits radio station, more in a longing for radio from years gone by than an intentional creation of a new format.
-Perry launched JACK-FM on the internet in 2001 at jack.fm (where you can listen to it streaming for free at 128 kbps quality).
+Perry launched JACK-FM on the internet in 2001 at jack.fm.
 His company, Big Sticks Broadcasting Corporation, owns the service marks to "JACK-FM" and "Playing What We Want" in the United States.

 Bob told me the following via e-mail about the development of JACK-FM: "While I was creating the format, I also created a back story for the site.
 Cadillac Jack Garrett is a veteran of a lot of 'big sticks' and for years bounced from station to station.
 One day (sometime in 2000 - no one seems to remember the date), ol' Jack got himself a station on the Internet and declared that he was going to 'play what we want' on it.
 As CJ's alter ego, I teamed up with Famous Amos (Russ DiBello) for the voice work with an attitude and general anti-corporate feelings."